skills17/competition-manager/README.md

 To submit your solution, open a browser and navigate to [http://localhost:9999](http://localhost:9999).
 Select the competition you want to upload your solution to and click on `Submit`.

-To verify that your solution has been submitted, you can check the separate URL that is displayed after submitting your solution.

 ### 6. Stop the environment

 The containers are running in the background.
 You can stop them with `docker compose down` while being in the directory.